|DATE:||September 22, 2021|

 Requiring continued preparation and submission of this report despite persistent, widespread limitations would require program operators to devote extensive time and resources to its completion that would be better directed to ensuring meals are provided safely to children.

 Please note that this waiver only applies to the reporting requirements for paid lunch prices and does not eliminate the underlying requirement for SFAs operating the NSLP to comply with Paid Lunch Equity (PLE) provisions in Section 12(p) of the Richard B. Russell National School Lunch Act, 42 USC 1760(p) and implemented in National School Lunch Program regulations at 7 CFR 210.14(e).
-SFAs operating the SSO during SY2021-2022 under the waiver are exempt from the PLE provisions for SY2021-2022.
+SFAs operating the SSO during SY 2021-22 under the waiver are exempt from the PLE provisions for SY 2021-22.

-Therefore, FNS waives, for all state agencies that elect to be subject to this waiver, the regulatory requirement at 7 CFR 210.5(d)(2)(ii) that each state submit a quarterly report detailing SFA compliance with the NSLP/SBP meal pattern requirements for School Year 2021-2022.
+Therefore, FNS waives, for all state agencies that elect to be subject to this waiver, the regulatory requirement at 7 CFR 210.5(d)(2)(ii) that each state submit a quarterly report detailing SFA compliance with the NSLP/SBP meal pattern requirements for school year 2021-22.
 State agencies adopting this flexibility are reminded that while the reporting requirements on certification activities are waived, the requirement to certify each SFA’s full compliance with the NSLP/SBP meal patterns prior to their receipt of the additional performance-based reimbursement remains in effect.